Methodologies

 Steam counts

-Steam counts use Valve's public Steam Web API.-Current player counts use the ISteamUserStats/GetNumberOfCurrentPlayers endpoint for the RS3, OSRS, and Dragonwilds Steam app IDs where shown.-Steam values refresh about every 15 minutes.Steam is shown separately because those players are already included in the official RuneScape totals.
+Steam counts use Valve's public Steam Web API.-Current player counts use the ISteamUserStats/GetNumberOfCurrentPlayers endpoint for the RS3, OSRS, and Dragonwilds Steam IDs where shown.-Steam values refresh every 15 minutes.Steam appears only as an overlay on the population charts, and it is kept separate from the RuneScape totals because those players are already counted in them.

 KPI cards